tim-stanley-nc/BlogEngine.Net.Themes/readme.md

 Several of the themes were created by Jesse Foster.
 Jesse explains more about how the different layouts are accomplished in his post on Layout Gala at http://www.gravitycube.net/blog/post/New-BlogEngine-Theme---ThemeEngineLayoutGala.aspx
 Unfortunately, that link in 2022 no longer seems available.

+Respective licenses and copyrights as shown within the theme folders themselves.